zmihaf/soya-next/packages/soya-next-scripts/README.md

 soya-next-scripts eject
 ```

 > Warning: Eject is permanent, so once it's ejected there's no going back.
+Use it carefully.